 “Now we realize, more than ever, that we live in society and that we need each other.
 That we are all one body.
 And if this body becomes ill, we need to treat it as a whole, each of the humans that make it up.
 Including those who are seated in Gaza right now.
 We have suddenly become the same!", he said ironically, "How does this affect the Palestinians?
 And the same applies for Yemen, Iraq, Syria…"

 We all nodded, laughing at the funny way he told it, but feeling deep frustration at such plausible satire.

 "I have known what has happened in Palestine since I was born ...
-I only wish that, after the Corona, we are truly equal human beings, and that we continue to be the same without a virus involved.
-And, also, hopefully we can catch all the viruses that exist since we were born and we have not seen because they hadn’t bitten yet.
+It would be nice if we could be true equals after Corona without being compromised by a virus.
+Furthermore, maybe we can catch all the viruses that have been around since we were born, but which we haven't seen because they haven't bitten us yet.
 We didn’t realize them until a huge virus arrived, shook the world and said: